psycopg/psycopg/docs/api/cursors.rst

     .. rubric:: Methods to retrieve results

-    Fetch methods are only available if the last operation produced results, e.g. a :sql:`SELECT` or a command with :sql:`RETURNING`.
+    Fetch methods are only available if the current result set contains results, e.g. a :sql:`SELECT` or a command with :sql:`RETURNING`.
 They will raise an exception if used with operations that don't return result, such as an :sql:`INSERT` with no :sql:`RETURNING` or an :sql:`ALTER TABLE`.